The International Food Waste Coalition aspires to be leading the fight against out-of-home food waste, starting in Europe by:

-In partnership with the United Nations Food and Agriculture Organization (FAO), the International Food Waste Coalition launched the programme Do good: Save food!: the first programme to link together all the actors in school catering to reduce food waste throughout the chain and reassert the value of food.
+In partnership with the United Nations Food and Agriculture Organization (FAO), the International Food Waste Coalition implemented the SKOOL pilot of Do good: Save food!: an initiative to link together all the actors in school catering to reduce food waste throughout the chain and reassert the value of food.

-The programme is based on three interconnected sub-projects:
+The SKOOL pilot is based on three interconnected sub-projects:

 - STUDENT EDUCATION: showing why food is precious and how we can waste less.
 The Education materials, created in partnership with the United Nations Food and Agriculture Organization (FAO) are available on their website by clicking here.